lyssphacker/talks/we-really-do-not-know-how-to-compute/we-really-do-not-know-how-to-compute.md

 ### [Kanizsa’s Triangle Illusion](slides/page_2.pdf)

 You now see the triange that is not there.
 What did you do?
 It took only 100 or maybe 200 ms, or few tens of neuron times.
 I do not care how parallel the machine is.
-I do have the foggiest idea how to write a program that organizes complex process like that in the latency of about 30 or 40 steps.
+I do not have the foggiest idea how to write a program that organizes complex process like that in the latency of about 30 or 40 steps.
 That is the example of something we do not understand how to do.

 ### Human genome